ufoss-org/ufoss-website/docs/kotysa/table-mapping.md

 ### Identity

 In Kotysa, identity is part of the table mapping.
-Declare auto-generated `Int` and `Long` columns as `identity`
+Simply declare auto-generated `Int` and `Long` columns as `identity`

-::: warning
+::: tip
-Only available for Oracle and MSSQL for now
+Identity is available for PostgreSQL, Oracle, MSSQL and H2
 :::

 ```kotlin